 Author – Kamal Chaturvedi

 The thermal efficiency of ClimaCon systems has been optimized through extensive human mapping research.
 This technology is novel, which is the first heat-sink ever designed to eliminate the need of a fan and has no moving parts in it.
-Evidently the ClimaCon technology is 300% lighter than any other contemporary solutions, has long-sustained heating/cooling performance and is easy to use.
+Evidently, the ClimaCon device is 300% lighter than any other contemporary solution, has longer sustained heating/cooling performance and is easy to use.

 Typically, a climate controlling device such as air-conditioning or consumes a lot of power.
 However, Dhama Innovations could not afford to use any power generator, since that would have made the outfit bulky and unwieldy.
 So an innovative lightweight and completely portable Cryothermic apparel was designed that is powered by a Lithium polymer battery, fitted along with accessories like jackets, vests, scarves, gloves and insoles.
 Other similar products like ClimaWare Cryothermic Knee Wrap, Elbow Wrap and Back Wrap have been developed, which are designed to provide relief from tennis elbow, golfer’s elbow, sports injuries and lower back pain.

-After inventing this unique solution, Kranthi Kiran Vistakula approached the Indian government for funding under the Technopreneur Promotion Programme (TEPP), and Dhama Innovations received INR3 crore over the next five years under the TEPP.
-Dhama’s main focus is to help niche users like soldiers, industrial workers and athletes by providing them thermal comfort.
+After inventing this unique solution, Kranthi Kiran Vistakula approached the Indian government for funding under the Technopreneur Promotion Programme, and he received INR3 crore over the next five years.
+Then Dhama Innovations’ main focus is to help niche users like soldiers, industrial workers and athletes by providing them thermal comfort.

 In the early days, Dhama Innovations focused on applications for the Indian Military, but soon they realized that it was a difficult market to crack for a startup.
 Fortunately, Kranti got orders from the US to supply INR250 crore worth of ClimaWare products.
 Dhama’s chief distributor in the US saw tremendous market potential in its products due to the innovative technology.
 Recently, Dhama Innovations tied up with Woodland’s Stores to sell its products both at their stores and online at a price range of around INR3,000 to 13,000.